 ATRT2, under the terms of its mandate, also determined that the following issues should be addressed in this analysis of accountability and transparency in policy development and implementation processes:

-Publication of yearly statistical reports on transparency
+Publication of yearly statistical reports on transparency.

 Enhancement of the employee Hotline that allows relevant information to become transparent (Whistleblower Policy).